catherineloesch/project3-mernstack-app/README.md

 ```

 After defining the strategy, I worked on the login route for the backend.
-When a request is made the '/users/login' route, a callback function runs and does 2 main things:
+When a request is made to the '/users/login' route, a callback function runs and does 2 main things:

 1. check the login credentials (username and password)
-2. if the credentials match a record in the database, retrieve the data stored about the user from the database + generate a new JWT token
+2. if the credentials match a record in the database, retrieve the data stored about the user from the database and generate a new JWT token

 When a user logs in through the login page on the front end, the username and password are stored in the body of a post request sent to the backend.
-The callback function first checks whether the username entered by the user exists in the database (usernames are required to be unique so if the username exists, only one document is returned).
-If the username does not exist in the database an error message is returned.
+The callback function first checks whether the username entered by the user exists in the database (usernames are required to be unique so if the username exists, only one document is returned). <br> If the username does not exist in the database an error message is returned.
 If it does exist in the database, the password entered by the user is compared to the password stored in the database using the bcrypt package as the password stored in the database is both hashed and salted.
-If the passwords match, a JWT token, along with the user data is returned.
+If the passwords match, a JWT token is generates and returned, along with the user data.
 If the passwords don't match, an error message is returned.

 ```JavaScript